-- A member of the Environmental, Health and Safety Committee, which is comprised of Messrs.
-Bell (Chair), Shields and Reed. - (2) A member of the Audit Committee, which is comprised of Messrs.
-Costello (Chair), Roberts, and Malpass. - (3) A member of the Corporate Governance and Human Resources Committee, which is comprised of Messrs.
-Roberts (Chair), Costello and Malpass.
+- (1) A member of the Environmental, Health and Safety Committee, which is comprised of Pat Bell (Chair), Kenneth Shields, Tom Reed and Janine North. - (2) A member of the Audit Committee, which is comprised of Michael Costello (Chair), David Roberts and Janine North - (3) A member of the Corporate Governance and Human Resources Committee, which is comprised of David Roberts (Chair), Michael Costello, Tom Reed and Janine North.

-As at the date hereof, our directors and executive officers, as a group, beneficially own, directly or indirectly, or exercise control or direction over 2,207,013 (approximately 8.4%) of our issued and outstanding common shares.
+Our directors and executive officers, as a group, currently beneficially own, directly or indirectly, or exercise control or direction over 2,335,851 (approximately 8.8%) of our outstanding common shares.